 As a result, the detectors are no longer ‘blinded' by the thermal radiation coming from the mirror itself, allowing the ultra sensitive SPICA instruments to detect infrared sources more than two orders of magnitude weaker than would have been possible for Herschel.

-After launch, around 2030, SPICA (SPace IR telescope for Cosmology and Astrophysics) will be able to look far deeper into space than Herschel, to investigate, for example, how the first galaxies were formed and how the formation of galaxies evolved over cosmic time.
+After launch, around 2030, SPICA (SPace IR telescope for Cosmology and Astrophysics) will be the most sensitive telescope in mid- and far-infrared.
+This enables astronomers to investigate, for example, how the first galaxies were formed and how the formation of galaxies evolved over cosmic time.
 Over the last years, a large Japanese/European consortium of scientists and technicians have developed SPICA and its instruments from the initial ideas into a mission concept that can be implemented within the financial constraints posed by the participating agencies.

 On behalf of the SPICA consortium, SRON submitted a proposal late 2016, in response to ESA's call for a medium-size mission opportunity (M5).
 By the end of 2017 ESA is expected to select three missions to be studied further under this call.
 Following selection into the M5, starting early 2018, the SPICA and SAFARI teams willsignificantly step up their activities in establishing a full detailed design of the mission and instruments.